pazdzioch87/Drone-AI-Vision-Control/README.md

 ## 💻 Install (Docker & Ngrok account required)
-Installation instruction assumes that docker engine and docker compose plugin are installed on your machine.
+Installation instruction assumes that docker engine and docker compose plugin are installed on your machine (in case of Drone version).
+For OBS version no Ngrok is required due to operation only on local machine.
 **1.** Run ControlBroker service to handle SignalR communication
 ```bash
 # from the main repo directory - call following command: